Isaac Hayes: 1995–2006: Return to prominence and South Park

 In 1995, Hayes appeared as a Las Vegas minister impersonating himself in the comedy series The Fresh Prince of Bel-Air.
 He launched a comeback on the Virgin label in May 1995 with Branded, an album of new material that earned impressive sales figures as well as positive reviews from critics who proclaimed it a return to form.
 A companion album released around the same time, Raw & Refined, featured a collection of previously unreleased instrumentals, both old and new.
 For the 1996 film Beavis and Butt-Head Do America, he wrote a version of the Beavis and Butt-Head theme in the style of the Shaft theme.

 Hayes joined the founding cast of Comedy Central's animated TV series South Park.
-He provided the voice for the character of "Chef", the amorous elementary-school lunchroom cook, from the show's debut on August 13, 1997 (one week shy of his 55th birthday), through the end of its ninth season in 2006.
+He provided the voice for the character of "Chef", the amorous elementary-school lunchroom cook, from the show's debut on August 13, 1997, through the end of its ninth season in 2006.
 The role of Chef combined his work both as an actor and as a singer, thanks to the character's penchant for making conversational points in the form of crudely suggestive soul songs.
 A song from the series performed by Chef, "Chocolate Salty Balls (P.S.
-I Love You)", received international radio airplay in 1999.
+I Love You)," received international radio airplay in 1999.
 It reached number one on the UK singles chart and also on the Irish singles chart.
 The track also appeared on the album Chef Aid: The South Park Album in 1998.

 In 2000, Hayes appeared on the soundtrack of the French movie The Magnet on the song "Is It Really Home" written and composed by rapper Akhenaton (IAM) and composer Bruno Coulais.
 In 2002, Hayes was inducted into the Rock and Roll Hall of Fame.
 After he played a set at the 2002 Glastonbury Festival, a documentary highlighting Isaac's career and his impact on many of the Memphis artists in the 1960s onwards was produced, Only The Strong Survive.
 In 2004, Hayes appeared in a recurring minor role as the Jaffa Tolok on the television series Stargate SG-1.
 The following year, he appeared in the critically acclaimed independent film Hustle & Flow.
 He also had a brief recurring role in UPN/The CW's Girlfriends as Eugene Childs (father of Toni).